 I have a large confession to make here.
 Not once during childhood did I ever even play a Castlevania game.
 I’m not really sure why because they would have been right up my alley.
 Part of it has to do with the manner in which games were acquired.
 Today in my 30’s if I want a game I just go out and purchase it (although that almost never happens with modern games for me anymore).
 Back in the early 1990’s when I was playing NES games my entire library was acquired through gifts.
 That means I was at the mercy of whomever was buying the games.
 Of course there were a handful of games that I knew I wanted to own and summarily asked for: Super Mario Bros 2 and 3, Teenage Mutant Ninja Turtles II the Arcade Game, and Blades of Steel come to mind.
 Otherwise games were generally purchased by parents and grandparents on the criteria of the three P’s: Price, Packaging, and Popularity.
 For instance, the Karate Kid was a very popular movie so parents assumed the game would be a hit with their children.
 Packaging that looked like it was going to be an interesting concept could sell a game to purchasers who didn’t know better (or in the case of Mega Man could deter a sale).
-For instance, I wonder how many Castle Quest games were sold on the appealing box art alone only for the gamer to be immensely disappointed with he product.
+For instance, I wonder how many Castle Quest games were sold on the appealing box art alone only for the gamer to be immensely disappointed with the product.
 Price of course is self explanatory.
 Cheap games will appeal to buyers that aren’t players.
 Lastly I did not know anyone who owned any Castlevania titles which is quite surprising in retrospect.
-After all the games were immensely popular and generally considered to be among the best on the console.
+After all, the games were immensely popular and generally considered to be among the best on the console.
 Although I recognized the Castlevania name as a quality series even in those days the opportunity to play any of the NES offerings eluded me.

 When the 16 bit era approached I ended up on the Sega Genesis side of the war and most of my friends ended up with the Genesis as well.
 I had three friends that ended up with an SNES.
 None of them owned Super Castlevania IV despite it’s critical acclaim.
 Although Genesis did receive Castlevania: Bloodlines I was completely oblivious to it as I was more interested in playing sports games and licensed titles at that point.
 Another opportunity to be introduced to the franchise was squandered.

 Then the 32 bit systems came out and I was actually more cognizant of the market and my tastes a bit more refined.
 At least that is what I would like to believe.
 I received a Sony PlayStation for Christmas 1996 and quickly subscribed to the Unofficial PlayStation Magazine.
 Reading the previews and reviews as well as playing the demo discs introduced me to several new and interesting games.
-One game in particular that received significant praise was Castlevania Symphony of the Night.
+One game in particular that received significant praise was Castlevania: Symphony of the Night.
 Obviously this was an amazing game based on all of the attention the press gave to it.
 Feature after feature focused on the game and the writers urged everyone to give it a try.
 Surely at this age and with this kind of exposure I would get sucked into the Castlevania universe right?
 Unfortunately I never even gave the game an opportunity.
 It was a 2D game in an era where 3D was the new fad.
 Who wants to play a 2D game anymore right?
-Without even giving it a chance I heckled the game for being a 2D outing in a 3D age and didn’t even try it.
-Now I’m running out of excuses and have exposed myself as a gamer with bad tastes.
+Without even giving it a chance I heckled the game for being a 2D outing in a 3D age and didn’t even consider it.
+Now I’m running out of excuses and have exposed myself as a gamer with bad tastes and terrible judgement.
 I guess at that age I was more excited about the prospects of playing Tomb Raider and seeing Lara Croft’s crudely polygonal and pixelated assets than becoming engrossed in a 2D masterpiece of the electronic age.

 Finally my chance came in the 2000’s.
 I began buying up retro games on eBay in high school and accumulated a fair number of NES games for a cheap price.
 In those days not many people were interested in the NES library and games could be bought for next to nothing.
 I picked up a few hundred titles at that point and finally had the opportunity to play a Castlevania title: Castlevania III Dracula’s Curse.
 I had heard for years that these were good games and remember popping in the cartridge and saying to myself “let’s see what all of the hype is about”.
 I realized at that point what I was missing out on for all those years.